Brand Anthropology. REAL branding.

 Our strategists unlock consumer behavior influencers through Brand Anthropology

 For this reason, brand strategy and marketing strategy are more closely aligned with anthropology than they are with traditional marketing science.
-If you are trying to influence human behavior, create consumer preference and brand loyalty, and grow market share, you need to better understand the human condition and you need to see it in the context of a broader palate than just the palate of your category.
+If you are trying to influence human behavior, create consumer preference and brand loyalty, and grow market share.
+So you need to better understand the human condition and you need to see it in the context of a broader palate than just the palate of your category.

 Do you want to win?

 As a result they do not as yet see it as the basic building block for all purchase decisions and the catalyst for growing market share.
-They think about brand expertise, not as the organic and dynamic germinal seed that it is, but as some artificial convention invented by mass marketers like P&G.
+They think about brand anthropology, not as the organic and dynamic germinal seed that it is.
+But as some artificial convention invented by mass marketers like P&G.

 What is brand anthropology?

 This over-studied and under-appreciated group embraces cultural precepts that are distinctly different from other target markets.
-Baby boomers approach purchase decisions and arrive at conclusions differently from all other groups, which, in turn, results in specific brand development necessities to target this group.
+Baby boomers approach purchase decisions and arrive at conclusions differently from all other groups, which, in turn, results in specific brand anthropology development necessities to target this group.
 Our experience with this group runs from marketing consumer package goods to the messaging of oil change stations to exposing legal preferences.

 Understanding and characterizing the female decision maker sets Stealing Share apart.
 We have mapped the preceptive structure of this powerful audience and have found ways to create brand preference via messaging in everything from bottled water to real estate.
 This group defies stereotypical categorization and approaches consensus from a distinctly right brain perspective.

 Contrary to popular thought, the male consumer has changed his preceptive bundling more than his female counterpart.
 The preceptive modeling for male decision makers is as unique as that of the female model.
 Our experience with this audience runs from beers to automobiles to computers.

 The mature market is complicated because it overlaps the preceptive models of male, female, and baby boomers.
 However, the issues facing them and the precepts that guide their decisions change suddenly, and the sensitivity to messaging and promises also transforms.
 Our experience with this group runs from executive firms to healthcare.

 Understanding the cultural trendsetters provides the preceptive foundation for cultural change.
-More than early adapters, these consumers represent uncharted trends and direction and provide early access to cultural currents that lead and influence others.
+More than early adopters, these consumers represent uncharted trends and direction and provide early access to cultural currents that lead and influence others.
 Our experience with this group runs from financial institutions to health spas.